tahfeezmizan/tahfeezmizan/README.md

 # Hi, I'm **_Tahfeez Mizan_**

-#### 👨‍💻 I’m a Full Stack Frontend Developer from Bangladesh.
+#### 👨‍💻 I’m a Full Stack Developer from Bangladesh.
 I bring your ideas to life with clean, efficient, and scalable code.
 I'm highly self-motivated, collaborative, and a quick learner with hands-on experience in modern web technologies.

-Currently, **I’m working as a full-stack developer at Sparktech Agency, where I build and optimize scalable web applications.
-At the same time, I’m open to new projects and employment opportunities anywhere.**.
+Currently, **I'm working at a company and open to work and employment opportunities anywhere remotely**.
 [Download Resume](https://drive.google.com/file/d/1lZZqB6Y52SOA79thI2RahsWhfCfDxuCH/view?usp=sharing)

 - ❤️ I enjoy creating products that blend functionality with aesthetics.
 - 🌱 Currently learning various technologies, JS, TS, React, Next.js, & other advanced.